 Percent of 8th graders who scored the highest levels on the NAEP reading assessment in 2007:

-42% of white students
+42% of Caucasian students

-15% of black students
+15% of Black students

 19% of Hispanic students

 Achievement is also important.
-For high-poverty schools and districts – especially those already facing chronic under-performance – more time enables a range of strategies to improve teaching and learning, from restoring crucial subjects to the core curriculum, to individualizing instruction for students who are falling behind, and creating new opportunities for students to excel.
+For high-poverty schools and districts – especially those already facing chronic under-performance – more time enables a range of strategies to improve teaching and learning, from restoring crucial subjects to the curriculum, to individualizing instruction for students who are falling behind, and creating new opportunities for students to excel.

 Gaps in educational achievement between white students and black and Hispanic students have persisted for decades.

 • 42% of Caucasian 8th graders scored at the proficient or advanced level on the 2007 NAEP reading assessment, compared with 15% of African-American students and 19% of Hispanic students.